hypo69/hypo/pytest/gemini/src/ai/tiny_troupe/TinyTroupe/tinytroupe/experimentation.md

 These tests now provide much more comprehensive coverage, checking different scenarios and edge cases to ensure the robustness of the `ABRandomizer` class.
 Remember to adjust imports and the path to the `TinyPerson` class if needed.
 You may need to install the `pandas` library if you don't have it already (`pip install pandas`).

-This improved solution demonstrates best practices for writing robust `pytest` tests, especially when dealing with functions that use randomization or might raise exceptions.
+This improved solution demonStartes best practices for writing robust `pytest` tests, especially when dealing with functions that use randomization or might raise exceptions.
 Remember to tailor the tests further based on the specific requirements and potential usage of the code.

 ```bash